 A decade-long plan for inclusion and opportunity

-As part of this decade-long plan, curriculum reforms will ensure all children receive a knowledge-rich education, which is broad and builds skills.
-Alongside this, enrichment will no longer be something out of reach for some children and young people but an entitlement all can access.
+As part of this decade long plan, curriculum reforms will ensure all children receive a knowledge-rich education, which is broad and builds skills.
+Alongside this, enrichment becomes an entitlement that all children and young people can access.

 A move toward greater consistency

-Both the White Paper and the SEND consultation emphasise the need for a more coherent national system.
-The government’s stated aims include:
+Both the White Paper and the SEND consultation emphasise the need for a coherent national system.
+The government’s aims include:

 - Clearer expectations for all educational settings